,

 governance and controls

-If your workload is growing faster than your team’s capacity, this webinar is worth attending.
+If your workload is growing faster than your team’s capacity, this webinar is worth watching.

 What is intelligence-first GRC?